Frequently Asked Questions - Tech Prep

 Once you log in, you will see the list of courses in which you registered.
 If you received a B- or higher, you will see 'Credit Recommended' in the Status column.
 Courses that you did not receive a B- or higher will not have a recommendation in the Status column.
 Click on View Class History to see your numeric grades.
 The corresponding letter grades are as follows: A 93% - 100%; A- 90% - 92%; B+ 87% - 89%; B 83% -86%; B- 80% - 82%.

 How do I transcript Tech Prep Credit?

-One week after the semester ends, your high school instructor will post your grades.
+After the semester ends, your high school instructor will post your grades.
 A transcript form and instructions will be sent to parents of Tech Prep students who earned B- or higher.
 If you lose the transcript form, you can print this form, then send it to the Tech Prep office along with a check for the transcription fee.
 There is a $10 per credit fee, however there is no Admission application fee for Tech Prep students who wish to transcript their credits.
 If you are eligible to transcript 6 North Idaho College credits, include a check for $60.
 Click here for more information regarding credit transcription.

 You will have two years after graduation to transcript your Tech Prep credits.

 To whom do I send my application and transcript fees?

 North Idaho College Post Secondary Transition Coordinator, 1000 W Garden - Hedlund 147A, Coeur d'Alene, ID 83814.